-In New Zealand indacaterol is available as inhalation capsules to be used with the breezhaler inhaler device called Onbrez breezhaler.
+In New Zealand Onbrez is available as inhalation capsules in two strengths, 150 micrograms and 300 micrograms.
+These are to be used with the Breezhaler inhaler device called Onbrez Breezhaler.

-Onbrez contains the active indacterol powder in a capsule form, which is for inhalation only.
-The powder from the capsule is breathed into the lungs using the breezhaler device provided.
-Do not swallow the capsules — they must be used by inhaling the contents of the capsule with the breezhaler.
+Onbrez contains indacaterol powder in a capsule form, which is for inhalation using the Breezhaler only.
+The powder from the capsule is breathed into your lungs using the Breezhaler device provided.
+Do not swallow the capsules – they must be used by inhaling the contents of the capsule with the Breezhaler.
 Using an inhaler device enables the medicine to go straight into your airways when you breathe in.
 This means that your airways and lungs are treated, but very little of the medicine gets into the rest of your body.

 |If you need quick relief from these symptoms, use your ‘reliever’ medicine such as salbutamol or terbutaline.|

-- The dose of indacterol is usually 1 capsule inhaled once a day.
+- The dose of Onbrez is usually 1 capsule inhaled once a day.

 - Follow your doctor's instructions carefully.
 The pharmacy label on your medicine will tell you how much to use, how often to use it and any special instructions.

-- Keep using your breezhaler every day.
+- Keep using your Breezhaler every day.
 Do not stop using it, even if you feel better.
-Since COPD is a long-term condition, prevention with indacterol is ongoing and it will need to be used every day for months or years.
+Since COPD is a long-term condition, prevention with Onbrez is ongoing and it will need to be used every day.